Invasive, Non-Invasive Or Minimally Invasive? Know Your Options

 Ankle problems efficiently treated with surgical precision

-Ankle Arthroscopy is a Minimally Invasive surgical procedure which uses keyhole incisions to diagnose and treat conditions related to the ankle.
-Using state-of-the art technology, it relies on a fibre-optic camera and surgical tools which are small enough to be inserted into the ankle joints for efficient treatment.
+Ankle arthroscopy is a minimally invasive surgical procedure which uses keyhole incisions to diagnose and treat conditions related to the ankle.
+Using a state-of-the art technology, it relies on a fibre-optic camera and surgical tools which are small enough to be inserted into the ankle joints for an efficient treatment.
 Ankle arthroscopy is commonly performed to treat arthritis, ankle pain and impingement and repair ligament tears.
 This procedure minimises damage to nerves, vessels and tissues around the ankle.